getcarina/getcarina.com/_best-practices/container-ecosystem-mesos-openstack.md

 Therefore, you can think of Mesos as one very large machine on which to run your applications.

-The promoters of Mesos argue that virtual machines were meant to solve the issue of consolidating several differentiated workloads on far fewer machines than they once needed, ultimately saving money, simplifying management of resources, and moving away from traditional virtualization which was plagued with horrible turnarounds and bottlenecks.
+Promoters of Mesos argue that virtual machines were meant to solve the issue of consolidating several differentiated workloads on far fewer machines, ultimately saving money, simplifying management of resources, and moving away from traditional virtualization, which was plagued with horrible turnarounds and bottlenecks.
 This much is true.
-In contrast, Mesos to a degree reverses this pattern at the cost of removing full isolation for your application due to the operational differences between Linux containers and virtual machines.
+Mesos reverses this pattern to a degree, at the cost of removing full isolation for your application because of the operational differences between Linux containers and virtual machines.

-In particular, recent attention to Mesos in the Docker ecosystem centers around the assumption that new projects are more likely to create applications in containers than in virtual machines, so designing an infrastructure to run and consume OpenStack seems to add unneeded complexity when you can achieve the same efficiency from Mesos.
+Recent attention to Mesos in the Docker ecosystem centers around the assumption that new projects are more likely to create applications in containers than in virtual machines, so designing an infrastructure to run and consume OpenStack seems to add unneeded complexity when you can achieve the same efficiency from Mesos.